Lenahan2021/R2D2/README.md

 We are going to need some prior setup before getting this project running.
 Before we get started, we are going to need to make sure that each Raspberry Pi has a static IP.
 A static IP is an IP address that doesn’t change after the system is rebooted.
 It is hard set into the network and the computer will always be able to be identified by this set IP address.
 In order to set the static IP of each Raspberry Pi, please follow this [guide](https://www.tomshardware.com/how-to/static-ip-raspberry-pi),

-**Note:** When setting the interface, make sure to choose “eth0”.
-When setting each of the ip’s we chose the ip “192.168.100.101” and “192.167.100.100” for the client and server respectively.
+**Note:** When setting the interface, make sure to choose “eth0” when setting each of the IPs.
+We chose the ip “192.168.100.101” and “192.167.100.100” for the client and server respectively.
 Both of our static routers were “192.168.100.0” With the default DNS as our “static domain_name_servers”

+Once completed, connect the two Pis together using the LAN cable and do a quick check that the IPs you set are being used.

+-Open up the terminal and run the command “ifconfig” -Look for the eth0 connection and make sure the “inet” section is the same ip you have set on the pi.

+If you have made it this far, great!
+You are one step closer to running the project.
+Running the python files is easy.
+Choose which pi you would like your server and client to run the respective file through the terminal.
+Make sure to run the server file first.